pmadinei/pmadinei/README.md

 🌱 I’m currently learning advanced Machine Learning applications in Cognitive and Systems Neuroscience

-👯 I’m looking to collaborate on applied Neuroscience advancements in the Machine Learning domain
+👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain

 📫 How to reach me: [Email Me!](mailto:parsamadinei@gmail.com)